YuriiShyshkin/LWSPerformance/README.md

 **For example:**

-When LWS is enabled and "Count of iterations" is 1000000 the time of opeeration is 3 sec.
+When LWS is enabled and "Count of iterations" is 1000000 the time of operation is 3 sec.

-When LWS is disabled and "Count of iterations" is 1000000 the time of opeeration is 1 sec
+When LWS is disabled and "Count of iterations" is 1000000 the time of operation is 1 sec

 ### Steps to reproduce the issue with JSZip library:
 1. Enable [LWS](https://developer.salesforce.com/docs/component-library/documentation/en/lwc/lwc.security_lwsec_enable).
 2. Open LoadZipFiles tab.
-3. Make sure that toggle is checked("Lib" under the toggle).
+3. Make sure that toggle is checked("Lib" should be written under the toggle).
 4. Opend DevTools -> Console and clear logs.
 5. Click "Choose Files" and select files from folder FilesToAttach.
 6. The page becomes unresponsive on 35-40 sec and the operation time in DevTools logs will be near 35-40 sec.